Women’s and Gender Studies Course Offerings

 This course examines the topic of women and work historically, with attention to change over time in the work histories of African and American women.
-Throughout we will explore women’s working lives in the context of the gendered social norms within which they have lived.
-Within this general framework, the course will examine types of occupations such as domestic work, prostitution, farming, agricultural work, market trading and professional/ managerial work.
+Throughout this course students will explore women’s working lives in the context of the gendered social norms within which they have lived.
+Within this general framework, the course will examine types of occupations such as domestic work, prostitution, farming, agricultural work, market trading and professional/managerial work.
 The course will also explore the intersections of work with marriage and parenting and the effects of race and class upon women’s working lives.
 Alternate years.

 This course engages in an interdisciplinary and multimedia examination of social inequality, focusing on the complex and intersecting ways that social groups gain advantage over and marginalize others.
 Students will examine topics including race (whiteness), sexuality (heterosexuality), gender (masculinity), class (economic and cultural capital), and nationality (global privilege associated with first-world status).
 This course will integrate perspectives on how privilege is reinforced in day-to-day interactions as well as in larger social structures.

-From the 1850s through the 1950s, Western women played significant roles in British colonies in Africa and India in the fields of education, public health and missionary work.
-These woman believed that they could improve the lives of non-Western women by acculturating them to the norms of their own middle-class, Western and Christian lives.
+Western women played significant roles in British colonies in Africa and India in the fields of education, public health and missionary work.
+These woman believed that they could improve the lives of non-Western women by acculturating them to middle-class, Western and Christian norms.
 The course will explore how these women tried to reshape key social institutions in Africa and India such as marriage, parenting, medical practices and religion.
 This course will also explore how the women and men these individuals came to “civilize” in turn shaped the cross-cultural encounter through their powerful reactions to the often unwelcome acculturating messages they received.
-The course draws upon historical materials and autobiographical, literary, missionary and travelers’ accounts to investigate these events.
 Spring semester, alternate years.

 This course takes a sociology of knowledge approach to the development of feminist theory from the 18th century to the present.
 The variety of modern and postmodern feminist theories are placed in social, political and historical context.
 Primary source examples of each school of thought are read, applied and evaluated.
 Because feminist thought has been a response to the conditions of women throughout history, women’s oppression at various points in history will be covered.
 Prerequisite: instructor’s consent.
 Alternate years.